Bryanjazo/Pathrise-front-end/README.md

 ### `bundle install`

-# For this application to work youre going to need the back end repo so please navigate to (https://github.com/Bryanjazo/Pathrise-back-end)
+## For this application to work youre going to need the back end repo so please navigate to (https://github.com/Bryanjazo/Pathrise-back-end)

+Please start back end server.
+Instructions should be inputed in the ReadMe.

 ## Packages used.